 Reactions in Chemistry

 Combination reactions can be exothermic or endothermic, but are more often exothermic, and negative entropy.
 Decomposition reactions are therefore mostly endothermic, and positive entropy.
+Precipitation reactions are a type of combination reactions, and the opposite of precipitation is dissolution reactions (dissolving).

 Furthermore, for a change in entropy to be positive, are reactions with more moles of gas in the product side (decomposition reactions).